Get

 Final Thoughts

-Pears are a perfectly healthy treat to give your feline in moderation.
-They contain a high amount of dietary fiber and essential minerals and vitamins.
+Pears are a generally safe but nonessential treat to give your feline in moderation.
+They contain water and some vitamins, along with dietary fiber, but cats obtain all the nutrients they need from a complete and balanced meat-based diet.
 Be sure that the pears are fresh, the seeds are removed, and they’re cut up into small, edible pieces.
 The main concern with feeding your cat pears is the sugar content, which can cause serious health concerns when fed in excess.
-Above all, the key is moderation, and a few small pieces now and then shouldn’t do any harm and may even provide some health benefits for your feline.
+Above all, the key is moderation, and a few small pieces now and then shouldn’t do any harm for a healthy cat.

 Want content like this delivered to you?